-3.2.2 DNS Monitoring (DNSMON)
+3.3 DNS Monitoring

-The RIPE NCC DNS Monitoring Service (DNSMON) provides a comprehensive, objective and up-to-date overview of the quality of the service offered by certain DNS root, Top-Level Domain (TLD), and ENUM tier-1 name servers.
-DNSMON measures DNS performance between sites that take part in the TTM service and those where DNS servers are installed.
-The high number of probes and the method of presenting the results are unique.
-The information is updated every hour.

-The measurements are presented at various levels of granularity, allowing users to switch between general representations and more detailed views specific to particular domains, servers, and probes for freely selectable time frames.

-The RIPE NCC provides DNS Monitoring as a free service to the Internet community.
-For interested parties, TLD operators in particular, value added services such as monitoring of specific name servers and access to the DNSMON helpdesk are provided on a cost recovery basis.
+The RIPE NCC DNS Monitoring Service (DNSMON) provides a comprehensive, objective and up-to-date overview of the quality of the service offered by certain DNS root, Top-Level Domain (TLD) and ENUM tier-1 name servers.
+DNSMON measures DNS performance between sites that take part in the TTM service and those where monitored DNS servers are installed.
+The data is updated at least hourly.
+The measurements are presented at various levels of granularity, allowing users to switch between general representations and more detailed views specific to certain domains, servers and probes for freely selectable timeframes.
+The RIPE NCC provides DNSMON to root server operators free of charge as a service to the Internet community.
+TLD and ENUM operators may request monitoring of their own nameservers and gain access to the DNSMON helpdesk on a cost recovery basis.

-- To provide high-quality monitoring of important DNS servers - To allow users to view historical data, enabling a quick analysis of both past and present DNS issues and discusses development plans for using the Active Measurements Network to make additional active measurements.
+- To provide high-quality monitoring of important DNS servers - To allow users to view historical data, enabling a quick analysis of both past and present DNS issues